YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

   <figcaption><b>Figure 2.</b> A polyline is an ordered set of point, which when connected sequentially, produces a line of interest.</figcaption>
 </figure>

-# So, what's the plan?
+# So, what's the plan from input to output?
-Remember that the desired output is in a vector, not a raster.
+Remember that the input was a 5-dimensional image, but the desired output is a set of vector, not a raster.
 In other words, we want a set of point coordinates instead of pixels on the images.
 However, CNN is designed for the images, since it applies the weights and biases to the pixels.
+What should we do?

 **So, here' the plan**: we will train the model that outputs one or more feature maps (since feature maps are "images"), and we are going to apply another algorithm that generates a set of point coordinates from the feature maps.
 Easy, right?
 But, what kind of feature map are we looking for?
 In other words, what kind of images do we expect our model to translate the input image into?